OldManUmby/DND.SRD.Wiki/README.md

 View the [Changelog](https://github.com/Umbyology/OGL-SRD5/blob/master/changelog.md)

 # OBSIDIAN VERSION UNDER DEVELOPMENT!
 [Obsidian](https://obsidian.md) is a powerful knowledge base on top of a local folder of plain text Markdown files.
 That definition sounds simple, however Obsidian is much more.
-Follow the progress in [Changelog.md](https://github.com/Umbyology/OGL-SRD5/blob/master/changelog.md), and the file-tree is located in the [Downloadds > Obsidian](https://github.com/OldManUmby/OGL-SRD5/tree/master/downloads/obsidian) folder.
+Follow the progress in [Changelog.md](https://github.com/Umbyology/OGL-SRD5/blob/master/changelog.md), and the file-tree is located in the [Downloads > Obsidian](https://github.com/OldManUmby/OGL-SRD5/tree/master/downloads/obsidian) folder.

 ## What is D&D 5E SRD REmastered?